-Services that are covered for you What you must pay when you get these services SCAN Heart First Bexar County SCAN Heart First Harris County Special supplemental benefits for the chronically ill Members who have certain chronic conditions and meet additional criteria may be eligible for routine transportation to non-medical destinations.
+Services that are covered for you What you must pay when you get these services SCAN Balance Bexar County SCAN Balance Harris County Special supplemental benefits for the chronically ill Members who have certain chronic conditions and meet additional criteria may be eligible for routine transportation to non-medical destinations.
 The chronic conditions include cancer, cardiovascular disorders, chronic heart failure, dementia, diabetes, end-stage renal disease, and Parkinson's disease.
 Transportation is provided in a taxi or wheelchair van for trips to a grocery store, health club, or senior center.
 This benefit does not include gurney transportation.
 All transportation, including wheelchair transports, must meet plan criteria.
 Each one-way trip may not exceed 75 miles.
 If a ride is not canceled before the driver has been dispatched to get you, the ride will count and will be deducted from your annual ride limit.
 Transportation arrangements must be made at least 24 hours in advance (not including weekends) for a passenger vehicle and at least 48 hours in advance (not including weekends) for wheelchair service.
 Call the SCAN Transportation Department at 1-844-714-2218 to schedule a ride.
-See "Important information about the routine transportation benefit" at the end of this section for a detailed description of the transportation benefit.
-This benefit does not apply to your maximum out-of-pocket amount. \$0 copayment You are covered for up to 28 one-way rides per year (75-mile limit each way) when using SCAN Heart First-contracted transportation providers.
-These 28 non-medical one-way rides will count towards your routine transportation benefit of 54 medical one-way rides.
-Prior authorization rules apply \$0 copayment You are covered for up to 28 one-way rides per year (75-mile limit each way) when using SCAN Heart First-contracted transportation providers.
-These 28 non-medical one-way rides will count towards your routine transportation benefit of 54 medical one-way rides.
-Prior authorization rules apply
+See "Important information about the routine transportation benefit" at the end of this section for a detailed This benefit does not apply to your maximum out-of-pocket amount.

-Services that are covered for you What you must pay when you get these services SCAN Heart First Bexar County SCAN Heart First Harris County Supervised exercise therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
+Services that are covered for you What you must pay when you get these services SCAN Balance Bexar County SCAN Balance Harris County Supervised exercise therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
 The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider. \$0 copayment for each office visit.
 Prior authorization rules apply \$0 copayment for each office visit.
 Prior authorization rules apply